realpython/python-basics-exercises/chapter_review.md

 ## Getting Started

 1. What’s the difference between a variable and a value?
-    - A variable is a name for a value while a value is an integer, string, list, etc.
+    - A variable is a name (or placeholder) for a value while a value is an integer, string, list, etc.

+1. Are variable names case sensitive?
+    - Yes

 ## Interlude: Leave yourself helpful notes